ADGEfficiency/course-starter-python/neuapp/blog/make.md

   echo "Der Anfang is das Ende"
 ```

-A `Makefile` can represent & manage complex data pipelines - the *workflows* of targets can do anything you can do with a shell, making workflows arbitrarily powerful.
+A `Makefile` can represent & manage complex data pipelines.
+A single workflow can do anything you can do with a shell, making even a single workflow arbitrarily powerful.

 ## Running a Makefile